daghanacay/AWS_GlueETL_workshop/Step3/README.md

 - Navigate to the [AWS Lambda console](https://console.aws.amazon.com/lambda/home?region=us-east-1#/functions/).
 - On the left menu, click Functions
 - In the Functions list, select function starting with **copy_raw_nyctaxi_data**.
 This Lambda function was added to your functions by the cloudformation script in [Step1](../Step1/README.md)
-- Click on **Test**
+- Click on the drop down on top right and select **Test**
 - On the Configure test event dialog...
   - Select Create new test event
   - For Event name, enter **IngestMarch2017**
   - For Event body, copy and replace existing body with the JSON text below:

 ```
 {
 "s3_prefix": "data/raw/nyctaxi/yellow/yellow_tripdata_2017-03.csv.bz2"
 }
 ```
   - Click Create

 Next, on the top right, click the Test button.
 Wait until you receive Execution result:succeeded.
 The March 2017 file has been ingested into your Raw Amazon S3 bucket!
-Time to see the Workflow in action
+When we run the workflow it will only ingest teh March data since we set out job to remember the last ingested data.

 - Go to workflows in [Glue Console](https://console.aws.amazon.com/glue/home?region=us-east-1#etl:tab=workflows)
 - Select **NYC production workflow** and from the **Actions** select **Run**